 Researchers at the UK Institute for Food Research have found that potatoes also have kukoamines, which lower blood pressure.

-One baked potato (173 grams) holds 27 percent of the daily recommended intake for Vitamin B6.
+One baked potato (173 grams) holds 27% of the daily recommended intake for vitamin B6.
 B6 is essential in the proper function of many reactions within the body, is essential in the proper function of the nervous system, and helps protect the cardiovascular system.
 In addition, if you’re an athlete, potatoes are great for you: the B6 is required to help your body break down glycogen, which is essential in athletic endurance and performance.

-In addition, you’ll get almost 28 percent of the daily recommended intake of Vitamin C, 21 percent of the RDI of tryptophan, 26 percent of the RDI of potassium, and 19 percent of the RDI of manganese.
+In addition, you’ll get almost 28% of the daily recommended intake of vitamin C, 21% of the RDI of tryptophan, 26% of the RDI of potassium, and 19% of the RDI of manganese.